ypriverol/github-paper/REVIEWS.md

 discussion of it going in public[*].
 There are lots of academics using github and you will get quite a bit of helpful advice.

-> We made this discussion available under the paper repository for
-> discussions (see the twitter feed https://twitter.com/lgatt0/status/715199736437989376).
+> Response: As suggested by the reviewer, we made this discussion available under the manuscript repository (see the twitter feed https://twitter.com/lgatt0/status/715199736437989376).
-> As a result more six new authors contribute with the paper, we also addressed more than
+> As a result, six additional authors have contributed to the manuscript.
+We also addressed dozens
-> 70 new issues from contributors and refine the paper repo structure including TRAVIS, LICENSE, and
+> of new issues from contributors and refined the paper repo structure including TRAVIS, LICENSE, and
 > a better deploy system.

 [*] perhaps you could use github to do this? :)